-28.1 Main assumptions of the FTF model
+29.1 Main assumptions of the FTF model

-The Fritiof model[1, 2] assumes that all hadron-hadron interactions are binary reactions, $h_1 + h_2 \rightarrow h'1 + h'2$, where h'1 and h'2 are excited states of the hadrons with discrete or continuous mass spectra (see Fig. 28.1).
+The Fritiof model[1, 2] assumes that all hadron-hadron interactions are binary reactions, $h_1 + h_2 \rightarrow h'1 + h'2$, where h'1 and h'2 are excited states of the hadrons with discrete or continuous mass spectra (see Fig. 29.1).
 If one of the final hadrons is in its ground state $(h_1 + h_2 \rightarrow h_1 + h'2)$ the reaction is called "single diffraction dissociation", and if neither hadron is in its ground state it is called a "non-diffractive" interaction.
-(Notice that, in spite of its name, this definition of "non-diffractive" interaction includes the double diffraction dissociation as well.)

-Figure 28.1: Non-diffractive and diffractive interactions considered in the Fritiof model.
+Figure 29.1: Non-diffractive and diffractive interactions considered in the Fritiof model.